MBODM/batchrunner/README.md

 ### Notes
 - The tool is written in Rust
 - Used Rust version is `rustc 1.69.0`
-- Release binaries are compiled with `cargo build --release` on a 64-bit Windows 10 machine
+- Release binaries are compiled with `cargo build --release` on a 64-bit Windows 10
 - Used Windows OS version is `Windows 10 Pro 22H2 Build 19045.3086`
 - The tool is developed with `VS Code 1.79.2` (with active `rust-analyzer` extension)
 - The tool is using a `cmd.exe /c` approach